level7in/reproductions-c5ba44/README.md

-# vite-plugin-svg-sprite-reproductions
+# @pivanov/vite-plugin-svg-sprite reproductions

-* This is a reproduction of the [vite-plugin-svg-sprite](https://github.com/pivanov/vite-plugin-svg-sprite) plugin.
+* This is a reproduction of the [@pivanov/vite-plugin-svg-sprite](https://github.com/pivanov/vite-plugin-svg-sprite) plugin.
 * In order to reproduce the non-deterministic build issue

 ## Reproduce